 Dover is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Hampshire.
-With a population of 30,880 people and six constituent neighborhoods, Dover is the fifth largest community in New Hampshire.
+With a population of 33,171 people and seven constituent neighborhoods, Dover is the fifth largest community in New Hampshire.

 Also of interest is that Dover has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Dover is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Dover is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Dover in 2010 was $32,315, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
-This equates to an annual income of $129,260 for a family of four.
+The per capita income in Dover in 2018 was $47,343, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
+This equates to an annual income of $189,372 for a family of four.
 However, Dover contains both very wealthy and poor people as well.

+Dover is a somewhat ethnically-diverse city.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dover residents report their race to be White, followed by Asian.
-Important ancestries of people in Dover include English, French , German, and French Canadian.
+Important ancestries of people in Dover include Irish, English, German, French, and French Canadian.

 The most common language spoken in Dover is English.
-Other important languages spoken here include French and Pacific Island languages.
+Other important languages spoken here include French and Other Asian languages.